Health Lifestyle

 9. Oxybenzone

-What’s scary is that a study conducted by the US Centers for Disease Control found that oxybenzone is present in the urine of 97% of Americans.
-How much of it have we been exposed to, and how is it affecting us in ways that we don’t quite understand yet?
-With figures like these, chances are it’s already in your system, so you want to limit your future exposure to it as much as possible.
+Oxybenzone can penetrate the skin and enter the bloodstream, leading to systemic exposure.
+A study conducted by the US Centers for Disease Control found that oxybenzone is present in the urine of 97% of Americans.
+That begs the question of just how much of it we have been exposed to and whether it is affecting us in ways that we don’t quite understand yet.

 10. Artificial Dyes and Synthetic Colors